The Curious Case of the Vampire Express

 bearscereal.jpg

 TEDDY GRAHAMS BREAKFAST BEARS – This cereal was amazing and prompted one of my favorite “comfort snacks” to this day, which is to pour milk on a bowl of Teddy Grahams and eat them like cereal.
 The difference is that actual Teddy Grahams go soggy in milk in a matter of seconds.
 You need to pour a very small bowl, eat it quickly, and then refill, or else you’ll be eating mush.
 The cereal would go soggy too but it managed to resist the milk for a much longer period of time.
 Actually the best consistency you could get with the cereal was to wait for it to go slightly soggy.
 There was a brief window of time where it was just soggy enough to be a little bit soft but not too mushy.
 With the cereal that window was a couple of minutes.
-With actual Teddy Grahams it’s about five seconds.
-Also the cereal box had a mask you could cut out of a bear’s face that was somewhat creepy.
+With actual Teddy Grahams it’s about ten seconds.
+Also the cereal box had a mask of a bear’s face that you could cut out and wear if you were so inclined.

 nintendo